 The Act was however amended in 2000 introducing a number of changes to strengthen the requirements on convicted sexual offenders.
-Some of the changes include the increase in maximum penalty for a breach of the notification requirements to five years imprisonment and sexual offenders had to make their initial notification within three days as opposed to 14 days of their conviction, caution, finding, etc. for a relevant sexual offenders to notify the police if they intended to travel overseas for eight days or more.
+Some of the changes include the increase in maximum penalty for a breach of the notification requirements to five years imprisonment and sexual offenders had to make their initial notification within three days as opposed to 14 days of their conviction, caution, finding, etc. for a relevant sexual offence contained in the 1997 Act.
+Besides, the 2000 amendment introduced a requirement for registered sexual offenders to notify the police if they intended to travel overseas for eight days or more.